 The Italian Festival of Arizona is an annual event celebrating the culture of the Italian people who live in the Grand Canyon State.
 Set up by the Italian Association of Arizona, the festival is a two-day event for anyone looking to have some fun while experiencing Italian culture up close and personal.
-With music, decorations, events, games and, of course, plenty of food of Italian origin, it's like stepping out into Europe's boot without leaving the United States.
-To really amp up the fun and excitement of the Italian Festival of Arizona, try booking an RV rental from RVshare and enjoy all that your home away from home has to offer while you're attending the festival.
+With music, decorations, events, games, and, plenty of food of Italian origin, it's like stepping out into Europe's boot without leaving the United States.
+The Italian festival for 2021 has been postponed due to Covid restrictions and limitations.
+It has been moved to February 26 & 27, 2022.

 Like any fair, the Italian Festival of Arizona is packed with fun.
 Your options for entertainment are vast and varied over the two-day event.